 Grading note: The grades for the junior and senior independent work will comply with the University's grading guidelines.

 Senior Departmental Examination

 In May of the senior year, the department administers examinations produced by the American Chemical Society in order to fulfill University degree requirements.
-These examinations cover the fields of biochemistry and inorganic, organic, and physical chemistry.
+These examinations cover the fields of biological, inorganic, organic, and physical chemistry.
 Preparation for these exams involves the following: (1) The biochemistry exam covers material presented in MOL 345.
 (2) The inorganic chemistry exam encompasses material from both CHM 407 and 408.
 (3) The organic chemistry exam spans a full year of coursework from either CHM 301/302 or CHM 301/304.
-(4) The physical chemistry exam includes material from both quantum chemistry (CHM 305 or 405) and thermodynamics (CHM 306 or 406).
+(4) The physical chemistry exam includes material from both quantum chemistry (CHM 305 or 405) and thermodynamics and kinetics (CHM 306 or 406).
 Seniors preselect and complete two of the four examinations for this requirement.